-- IV.
+IV.
 Deduction of up to 100% is available for contributions made to approved institutions (e.g., research associations, universities, colleges that undertake research in social science or statistical research) to be used for research in social sciences or statistical research.

 To obtain approval, these entities must file the relevant forms before the prescribed authorities.
 NOLs resulting from the deductions can be carried forward for eight years.
+However, companies opting for the concessional corporate tax rates are not permitted to claim the abovementioned deductions.